Share taxi: Indonesia

+In Indonesia, share taxis are officially called Mobil Penumpang Umum (lit. 'public passenger car').
 Angkutan Kota (lit. 'city transport'), abbreviated as angkot, are shared taxis in Indonesia widely operating throughout the country, usually with microbuses.
-In some places there were also three-wheelers which are called bemo (such as autorickshaws based on the Daihatsu Midget) but these have been phased out.
+In some places there were also three-wheelers with a two-stroke engine, which were called bemo (short for becak motor, such as autorickshaws based on the Daihatsu Midget) but these have been phased out.
 The older version of Angkot is called oplet.
 The name of this transportation differs from each different province or area in the country.
 In Jakarta, it is called angkot or "mikrotrans", in other parts such as in Sulawesi, the term mikrolet (shortened "mikro") is more widely used especially in Manado.
 In Makassar it is called "pete-pete", in Malang it is called "angkota", in Medan it is called "sudako", in Indonesian Papua it is called "taksi", in Aceh it is called "labi-labi", and in Samarinda it is called "minibus" (but even within the city itself is also called angkot).

 Share taxis operated across rural/village routes are called angkutan desa (lit. 'village transport'), abbreviated as angkudes.
 Angkot and angkudes run accordingly to their exact routes and may stop at any class of bus stations (A, B, and C-Type bus stations).
 Additionally, passengers can stop the van anywhere along its route, and it is not required to stop at a bus stop.

-In 2017, Jakarta launched OKTrip, a cooperation with Kooperasi Wahana Kalpika to provide an angkot with an integrated fare with Transjakarta.
-The system was then continuously refined, birthing Mikrotrans, an angkot that is integrated with the wider Transjakarta system.
+In 2017, Jakarta launched OK OTrip (rebranded in 2018 as Jak Lingko), a cooperation with Kooperasi Wahana Kalpika to provide an angkot with an integrated fare with Transjakarta.
+The system was then continuously refined into Mikrotrans, an angkot that is integrated with the wider Transjakarta system.
 Passengers are not required to pay a fare, but are required to tap a cash card.

 In 2023, Surabaya also launched Wirawiri Suroboyo, a feeder system wholly run by the Department of Transport.
 Passengers are still required to pay fares when boarding a Wirawiri angkot, but are handed tickets that are integrated with the wider Suroboyo Bus and select Trans Semanggi Suroboyo corridors.
 Several cities have followed Surabaya's model, including Donggala.